wolfmanjm/svd2db-v2/README.md

-This is based on svd2db by tp
+This is based on the excellent [svd2db](https://mecrisp-stellaris-folkdoc.sourceforge.io/svd2db-v1.html) by Terry Porter.

+I refactored the database to be relational which makes it about 5x smaller.

 You need to install ruby if not already installed and the following gems...